 China officially joined the ODP as its first associate member in 1998, with an annual contribution of U.S.$500 k.
 Soon after in May 1998, the ODP-China Scientific Committee was established.
 Since then, China started to send scientists to sail on ODP legs and to participate in the ODP panels.
 In 1999, Chinese scientists designed the ODP Leg 184 drilling in the South China Sea (SCS), marking the first ocean drilling expedition off the China's coast.

-On 6 February 2004, the Ministry of Science and Technology of China (MOST) established the Chinese IODP structure, including IODP-China Scientific Committee, and IODP-China Office.
-On 26 April 2004, China officially joined the IODP as an associate member with a membership contribution of one million USD annually.
-With this membership, Chinese scientists can sail on the expeditions, apply for principal scientist position, and access the samples and data of all expeditions.
+On 6 February 2004, the MOST established the IODP-China Scientific Committee, and the IODP-China Office.
+On 26 April 2004, China officially joined the IODP as an associate member with an annual contribution of U.S.$1 million.
+In return, Chinese scientists can sail on the IODP expeditions and access the samples and data of all expeditions.